amateur80lvl/amoredb/README.md

 * structures: `StructMixin`, `StructAmoreDB` from `amoredb.struct`
 * BSON: `BsonMixin`, `BsonAmoreDB` from `amoredb.bson`, requires [simple_bson](https://pypi.org/project/simple-bson/) package

-Records are converted to the binary data by mixins and AmoreDB provides predefined classes which are defined, for example, as
+Records are converted to the binary data by mixins and AmoreDB provides predefined classes, such, for example, as

 ```python
 class JsonAmoreDB(JsonMixin, AmoreDB):